peterbabulik/synthetic/README.md

  * This version of the project uses a large text document as a sample to demonstrate the ability to store complex data.
  * The nested structure allows for hierarchical organization, where different parts of the data can be stored in different sub-structures.
  * The project highlights the importance of the Synthetic AI's training process for accurate data encoding and decoding.
+-----------_-------------------_-------------------
+-----------_-------------------_-------------------

 8. Complete_Synthetic_AI_Evolved_Circuits_with_3D.ipynb:
    result demonstrates the success of the evolutionary algorithm in finding a working solution to the logical problem.
 The AI has effectively learned to combine logical operations in a 3D space to implement the desired function.

+Project Title: Evolving Neural Circuits with Trainable AI for Complex Logic (GPU Accelerated) Project Goals:
+ * Develop a system that utilizes a trainable Synthetic AI to evolve logical circuits within a 3D space.
+ * Leverage GPU acceleration for faster computations during the training process.
+ * Evolve circuits that can perform complex logical operations based on a defined target function.
+ * Evaluate the evolved circuits for accuracy and visualize their structure in 3D.
+Technical Approach:
+ * The project employs a Synthetic AI that guides the evolution of logical circuits within a 3D space.
+ * The AI is trained to associate specific 3D coordinates with different logical operations (AND, OR, NOT, XOR).
+ * Circuits are composed of these logical operations connected by lines, representing data flow between them.
+ * The AI's ability to perform logical operations is measured by a trainable parameter termed "logical ability".
+ * During the evolution process, a population of circuits is created and evaluated based on their performance against a target logic function.
+ * High-performing circuits are kept and used for breeding (crossover) and mutation to create new generations.
+ * PyTorch framework is used for tensor operations and CUDA for GPU acceleration.
+Project Scope:
+ * The project focuses on evolving circuits that can perform a user-defined target logic function.
+ * It demonstrates the concept with a basic target function but could be extended to handle more complex logic.
+ * The Synthetic AI evolves through training iterations, adjusting its ability to map 3D coordinates to logical operations.
+ * Both successful and failed circuits are visualized in 3D to understand their structure.
+Key Considerations:
+ * The number of operations in a circuit and the number of inputs determine its complexity and ability to represent logic.
+ * The target logic function defines the desired behavior of the evolved circuit.
+ * The population size, mutation rate, and number of generations influence the evolutionary process.
+ * The "logical ability" parameter of the Synthetic AI is crucial for accurate circuit construction.
+Overall, this project presents a unique approach to evolving logical circuits using a trainable AI.
+By leveraging 3D space and GPU acceleration, the project explores the potential for evolving circuits that can perform complex logic tasks.
+Additional Notes:
+ * The project utilizes a custom class named LogicalOperation to represent individual logic gates within the circuit.
+ * The Circuit class manages the collection of logical operations and their connections.
+ * The SyntheticAI class is responsible for training, evaluating circuits, and guiding the evolution process.
+ * The provided example demonstrates evolving a circuit for a specific target function involving AND, OR operations.
+-----------_-------------------_-------------------
+-----------_-------------------_-------------------

 9. MNIST_Autoencoder_with_CUDA_Acceleration.ipynb
 This project implements a convolutional autoencoder on the MNIST handwritten digit dataset using CUDA for faster computations.